nightmode/feri/README.md

 ```

 The above commands will provide additional upgrade information if a newer version is available.
 Otherwise, just the currently installed version will be listed.

-### Upgrade from Version 3

-Two potentially critical things to be aware of.

-* The dependency `livereload` has been replaced by a new extension server.
-* Many dependencies have been removed.
-    * If you still want to work with CoffeeScript, EJS, Jade, JSX, Less, Pug, Sass, and/or Stylus, you'll need to create your own custom build task.

-Custom config files using the boolean `feri.config.option.livereload` should be changed to `feri.config.option.extensions`.

-API use for anything `livereload` related should be changed to an `extension` or `extensions` equivalent depending on where you are in the plumbing.

-Command line options like `--livereload` and `--nolivereload` have new equivalents like `--extensions` and `--noextensions`.

 ## Command Line